 Knotweed family (Polygonaceae)

-Description: This introduced or adventive plant is a summer annual about 1-2' tall, branching occasionally.
+Description: This plant is a summer annual about 1-2' tall, branching occasionally.
 It has a tendency to sprawl and lean on adjacent plants for support.
 The hairless stems are green or red (often the latter).
 The alternate leaves are up to 3½" long ad ¾" across.
 They are lanceolate, smooth along the margins, and usually hairless.
 Their upper surface is often olive-green.
 Each leaf has a short petiole; the base of this petiole has a membranous sheath (an ocrea) that wraps around the stem.
 This sheath has a few bristly hairs along its upper rim.
 The sheaths of adjacent leaves on each stem are about 1-2" apart.

 The upper stems terminate in spike-like racemes of flowers that are about 1½–3" long.
 These racemes are quite slender and their flowers are sparsely distributed (or interrupted); they often nod at their tips or droop sideways, rather than remaining erect like the racemes of other smartweeds.
 In addition to these terminal racemes, very short axillary racemes often develop from the sheaths of the upper leaves.
-Each greenish white flower is about 1/8" long, consisting of 5 sepals, 2-3 styles, 4-6 stamens, and no petals.
+Each greenish white flower is about 1/8" (3 mm.) long, consisting of 5 sepals, 2-3 styles, 4-6 stamens, and no petals.
 Each outer sepal is light green toward its base, becoming white toward its upper edge; rarely are the outer sepals pink.
 The green portion of each outer sepal is pitted with pale yellow glands; these tiny glands usually turn brown when the outer sepals become dried out (a hand-lens with 10x magnification may be required to see them).
 The flowers are shy to open and usually bud-like in shape.
 The blooming period occurs from mid-summer to early fall and lasts about 1-2 months.
 There is no noticeable floral scent.
 Each flower is replaced by a seed that is 3-angled, dull-looking, and black or dark brown.
 The root system branches frequently and is rather shallow and fibrous.
 This plant spreads by reseeding itself and often forms colonies.

 Cultivation: The preference is full or partial sun, wet to moist conditions, and a mucky soil that contains abundant organic material.
 In disturbed wetlands, this plant can spread aggressively.
 It has few problems with pests and disease, except for Popilio japonica (Japanese Beetle).
 This insect is very fond of the foliage of smartweeds.

 Range & Habitat: Waterpepper is a common plant that occurs in most areas of Illinois.
-According to most authorities, it is native to Eurasia, but not North America; others believe this species has a circumpolar distribution and is native to both Eurasia and North America.
+According to most authorities, it is native to Eurasia, but not North America; others believe this species has a circumboreal distribution and it is native to both Eurasia and North America.
 Habitats include soggy openings in woodlands, logged-over woodlands in floodplains, soggy alluvial meadows, seeps, edges of rivers and ponds, roadside ditches, and poorly drained areas of fields.
 Disturbed wetlands are preferred, although this plant also occurs in higher quality habitats.

 Photographic Location: At the edge of a small river in Meadowbrook Park, Urbana, Illinois.